Falepili Mobility Pathway

 Can you edit your form if you have forgotten something to include in your registration?

-Yes, a Treaty stream (Tuvalu) ballot participant can amend their registration after they have submitted it and while it’s at ‘received’ status.
-They can do this via their registered ImmiAccount.
+Yes, a Falepili Visa ballot participant can amend their registration after submission and while it’s at ‘received’ status.
+You can do this via your registered ImmiAccount.

-There is then an option to ‘edit’ and update some of the details on their registration form (if they made a mistake or if they renew their passport).
+There is an option to ‘edit’ and update some of the details on the registration form (if you've made a mistake or if you renew your passport).
 All fields except ‘country of passport’ can be edited.

-Registered ballot participants can also withdraw their registration at any time during the ballot process in ImmiAccount.
+You can also withdraw your registration at any time during the ballot process in ImmiAccount.

 Tell us if things change

-Keep your email address and passport details up to date so we can contact you if you are randomly selected in the ballot to submit a visa application.
+Keep your email address and passport details up to date so we can contact you if you are randomly selected in the Falepili Visa ballot.
 Select the ‘View details’ button on your application in ImmiAccount if you need to update your details.

 GENERAL VISA QUESTIONS